 Oh–and by the way–Auntie G out in California had West Nile Virus about a year ago and was SO SO SO sick for a LONG, LONG time!!
 She’s better now, but it took her doctors a long time to determine just why she was so ill.

 Be sure to visit the CDC website — Science Ambassador Program — to find out more about the free science units they have available for Middle School and High School Students.
+You may also want to visit our posts on the other CDC units we did: Pets & Pet Diseases (Zoonoses) and Rabies).

 Meanwhile… ED (age 5) begged to do a poster project as well.
 I happened to have some wild cat pictures I had once printed out (for a lapbook that never got made!)… pictures of leopards, tigers, lions, etc. She cut out all the pictures and then we worked together to find out where these cats live and what these wild cats ate.
 I helped her write her own mini-book that gave a couple examples of what each of the wild cats ate.
 She also stood up and “presented” her project to the others.